Life As a Computer and Information Systems Manager

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 367,600 jobs in the United States for Computer and Information Systems Manager.
+There were about 367,600 jobs for Computer and Information Systems Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 12% which is above the national average.
 The Bureau of Labor Statistics predicts 44,200 new jobs for Computer and Information Systems Manager by 2026.
 The BLS estimates 32,500 yearly job openings in this field.

 The states with the most job growth for Computer & Information Systems Manager are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Ohio, or Maine.
 These states have the worst job growth for this type of profession.